 word meaning "little people," used to refer to a race of mythical dwarves.
 They looked nothing like

 either the Indian cliff paintings or a giant winged bird, but the Little People were credited with making

 rock carvings in many Algonquian tribes, so maybe Russell heard of such a story and made a slightly

 garbled connection.
 Another possibility is that Piyesiw is a Cree name

 The Cree have never lived in the Illinois area, but authors at that time did not always care much for historical

 details like that.
-A third possibility is that the father of the Sauk chief Black Hawk was named Pyesa; Russell may have
+A third possibility is that the father of the Sauk chief Black Hawk was named Pyesa; Russell

 The Piasa: An Indian Tradition of Illinois: